 - 1) Draw different rectangles having an area of 24 square units.
-(Draw as many as you can). - 2) Fill the given table. - 3) Do you see any congruent rectangles among the rectangle you have drawn? - 4) Compare your table with tables filled by some of your friends.
+(Draw as many as you can). - 2) Make a table like the one above. - 3) Do you see any congruent rectangles among the rectangle you have drawn? - 4) Compare your table with tables filled by some of your friends.